mstroehle/Wi-Fi_IEM/README.md

 ### Setup the transmitter: iem-tx
 5. Use Raspberry Pi on power supply as transmitter
-6. Changing directory to iem-tx and run install-tx.sh script: `./install-tx.sh`
+6. Change directory to iem-tx and run install-tx.sh script: `cd iem-tx && ./install-tx.sh`
 7. Reboot and log in again
 8. If you'd like to use a wireless router as access point:
    - Disable hostapd service: `sudo systemctl disable hostapd`